sharath1102/data-markdowns/README.md

 # data-markdowns
-Noting types of markdowns in jupyter
+Noting types of markdowns in jupyter.